 Part of those molecules are net carbohydrates (all carbs in the meal minus the fiber) and our body turns them into sugar (glucose) so our cells could use it for energy.

 To be able to use sugar for the energy we need insulin, which gets produced in our pancreas each time we throw in some food with carbohydrates.

-Any excess sugars that we don’t consume get stored in a form of fat with an idea that we will use that fat for energy later, once we have no sugar left.
+Any excess sugars that we don’t consume get stored in the form of fat with the idea that we will use that fat for energy later, once we have no sugar left.

 The best way how NOT to end up having huge fat reserves (and becoming overweight) is to spend the same amount of energy you get from food.

 However, life is not perfect and many of us have lifestyles that limit our chances to move throughout the day.
 In fact, office workers tend to spend 75% of their waking hours sitting.

 So, what can we do to lose or not gain weight?